harena-lab/harena-illness-script/README.md

 # harena-illness-script
-Repository containing the code, data and graphs for the research involving the illness script automation process for annotating texts.
+Repository containing the code, (anonymized) data and graphs for the research involving the illness script automation process for annotating texts.